-Above: The dramatic oversized black hanging pendant in this Orina dining room by Kriste Michelini Interiors has a sculptural quality that holds the room together.
+Above: The UFO that came to dinner: this oversized black hanging pendant in a dining room by Kriste Michelini Interiors has a sculptural quality that unites the space–and makes it interesting.
 Photo via Kriste Michelini Interiors.

-Above: This West Chelsea dining room by Deborah Berke & Partners Architects features a collection of shimmery mercury glass pendants.
+Above: This West Chelsea dining room by Deborah Berke & Partners Architects features an antique ensemble set off by black walls, white paneling, and a collection of shimmery mercury glass pendants.